Ait Touzine: 13th century

-14th century

-The first mention of the Ait Touzine tribe is in "Al-Maqsad al-sharif wa-al-manza al-latif fi tarif bi sulaha al-rif" (The exalted resolve and the subtle object of the naming of the venerable inhabitants of the Rif) (1311) by Al-Badisi in which he claims the Ait Touzine tribe to be a fraction of the Battiwa tribe.

 16th century

 Leo Africanus mentions in his book "Description of North Africa" (1526) that the Ait Touzine was a fairly prosperous area, where the inhabitants worked their land in complete freedom.
 Furthermore, one of the king's counselors was a learned man from Ait Touzin.
+According to Luis del Marmol Carvajal the Ait Touzine are of Zenata origin.

 20th century

 The Ait Touzine tribesmen played an important role during the Rif War in the 1920s.
-They fought together with tribes such as Ait Ouriaghel led by the Riffian resistance fighter Abd el-Krim and tribes such as Ait Oulichek to fight against the Spanish Invaders.
+They fought together with the other tribes led by the Riffian resistance fighter Abd el-Krim to fight against the Spanish Invaders.

-The members of the Ait Touzine tribe went together to Dhar Obaran where they encountered the Riffians of the other tribes: the Ibeqoyen and the Ait Ouriaghel (these two tribes had at the time formed an alliance with the Ait Touzine).
-This became an important highlight in the Riffian resistance against the Spaniards, namely the battle of Dhar Obaran.
+The members of the Ait Touzine tribe went together to Dhar Obaran where they encountered the Riffians of the other tribes: the Ibaqouyen and the Ait Ouriaghel (these two tribes had at the time formed an alliance with the Ait Touzine).
+This became an important highlight in the Riffian resistance against the Spaniards, namely the Battle of Dhar Obaran.
 Here the Spaniards were crushed in spectacular fashion.
 The efforts of all these men had a major influence on the emergence of the Rif Republic.
 After this great victory of the trio Ait Touzine-Ibeqoyen-Ait Ouriaghel, all the other tribes of the Rif region decided to support the resistance.
 The tribes gained confidence in the resistance.
 The number of volunteers kept growing.
 By all these volunteers from all other tribes, a Riffian unity arose.
 This united group of Riffians, centered on Ait Ouriaghel and Ait Touzine, once again surprisingly defeated the Spaniards in the Battle of Annual 50 days after the Battle of Dhar Obaran.
 This battle is better known to the Spaniards as el desastre de Annual.
 After the Battle of Annual, the Rif Republic was proclaimed through the efforts of all united Riffians.

 Nowadays a large number of the Ait Touzine are living in Europe as a result of the migration in the 1970s.
 Most of them moved to the Netherlands and Belgium.